Create and use Dataflows (Gen2) in Microsoft Fabric

 If you’ve finished exploring dataflows in Microsoft Fabric, you can delete the workspace you created for this exercise.

-- In the General section, select Remove this workspace.
+3. Select Workspace settings and in the General section, scroll down and select Remove this workspace.